ShaharLutatiPersonal/DeepLearningSeminar/README.md

 ## Tel Aviv University
 # Introduction

+## This Drive is Read-Only, you should copy all the files to your local machine
 We have 2 files:
 Lenet5.py which consisit the different modules ('none','dropout','batch normalization','weight decay')
 where 'weight decay' is actually the 'none' with wd !=0.